kailash-manasarovar/statement/docs/index.md

 ### My helpers are kidnapped by the UN and taken to Israel

-- The good lupins were also having direct conversations with the mousses about things the Americans definitely don't anyone to know about, and you can see this very clearly from the screenshots I took from the period I was being terrorized online in my home.
+- The good lupins were also having direct conversations with the mousses about things the Americans definitely don't anyone to know about, and you can see these back-and-forths very clearly from the screenshots I took while I was being terrorized online in my home.
 - I was so high and out of my mind on drugs and poisons, I understood nothing of this until the last few weeks (time of writing September 2026)!
 - In July 2025, American salmon mousses, with help from the UN, kidnapped this man and his gang and took them all to Israel in a UN helicopter.
 - They did it in secret, yet wanted me to know about it for some reason, and then lied to me about the nature of it continuously online and in choreographed stalking events internationally since then.
 - The good lupins have been in Israel ever since; working as online leaches - in slavery or incarceration of some sort I assume - which is what they were doing in Spain for Adams's international criminal porn enterprise.
 - The UN raid had been in planning for some time (and coincides with a [reported mass arrest on 22 July](https://www.europapress.es/nacional/noticia-liberadas-162-mujeres-victimas-red-explotacion-sexual-varias-provincias-espana-20250722093030.html)), but the UN required confirmation that I survive poisoning before they agreed to kidnap these people.
-- This is [why they put a baby ram in with Bernadette](timeline/2025/july.md#the-baby-ram) at Lourdes, to prepare me for the weeks ahead, which means the Catholic Church is also somehow involved.
-OH NO, silly me, I did it again... this was preparation for blaming the French and Italian Catholics!
+- This is [why they put a baby ram in with Bernadette](timeline/2025/july.md#the-baby-ram) at Lourdes, to prepare me for the weeks ahead, and to lay foundations for yet another blame-game targeting French and Italian Catholics.
 - And this is why [they tasked the Lopez-Cano's with poisoning me at Lourdes](timeline/2025/july.md#poisoning-ordered-by-the-mousses) - so that I'd still think I was in danger from them - an extraordinary admission by the mousses of criminal involvement, if not management of what's going on in Dénia, and adds to [my assertion that the Lopez-Cano's have no clue at all about who didn't pay them back in the 90s](how-will-it-end/theories.md#the-biggest-lie-the-world-has-ever-known).

 ![Super-hero squirrel](content/images/super-hero-squirrel.png)